Function and clinical applications of immunoglobulins

 - Harvard Medical School

-Immunoglobulin (Ig) molecules are multifunctional components of the immune system that mediate interactions between antigen molecules and a variety of cellular and humoral effector mechanisms.
-Important mechanisms in which Ig molecules are essential include the following:
+Immunoglobulin molecules are multifunctional components of the immune system that mediate interactions between antigen molecules and a variety of cellular and humoral effector mechanisms.
+Important mechanisms in which immunoglobulin molecules are essential include the following:

-●Activation and signal transduction in B cells (in the case of surface Ig receptors)
+●Activation and signal transduction in B cells (in the case of surface immunoglobulin receptors)

 ●Activation and modulation of the complement system